Blade Babji: Plot

 After a lot of struggle, Babji manages to find the buried spot and their gang tries to retrieve the loot in the disguise of a bomb squad.
 However, to their astonishment, they find it missing.
 The loot is found by Dharma Rao, a mason, who watched Babji's gang bury it on the night of the robbery.
 He stuffs all the money in a mattress but his wife unknowingly sells it off as scrap to a street seller.
 Dharma files a complaint to the police that his mattress is lost and is ready to pay a handsome amount to find it.
 Babji realizes that it's Dharma who took the loot.
 Babji traces that the mattress is bought by a local don named Banda Badri.
 Simham, a fellow police officer overhears this and gets hold of the mattress before others.
 He transfers all the money into a suitcase and throws away the mattress.
 Constable Edukondalu, who also has a similar suitcase, unknowingly takes the suitcase with the loot.
 The suitcase is later exchanged into the hands of Babji's gang who also have a similar suitcase.
 They open it and are thrilled to find the loot.

 Meanwhile, Krishna Manohar escapes and tells the police that Babji is a fraud.
 Babji and his gang drive off with the money.
 Simham, Badri, Buchi Babu, and Dharma Rao all follow the gang on the highway.
 A terrorist group puts RDX in a similar suitcase and Buchi Babu steals it mistaking it for the loot.
 When all of them fight for the suitcase with RDX, it blasts, and in the scuffle, Babji's gang escapes with the money.

 When Babji is handing over the money to the builder, Badri interrupts claiming the loot as his own, and the police arrive to arrest them.
 Babji, however, cleverly convinces Badri and the police to give up the loot for a good cause.
-The builder who doesn't want to the only bad person agrees to give up the land to the slum dwellers for free.
+The builder who doesn't want to be the only bad person, agrees to give up the land to the slum dwellers for free.
 Everyone is elated and the loot is returned to the police for recovery.